ictwise/project-2/README.md

 ## Features

-The quiz is meant to be simple and clean.
-It’s not a test more a tool for engaging a user of the site, an add in section for a more complex site.
+The quiz is meant to be beautiful because of its simple and clean desgin.
+It’s not a test - more a tool for engaging a user of the site, an add in section for a more complex site.

 ## UX